"Love is our true destiny. We do not find the meaning of life by ourselves alone—we find it with another."

 True connection holds autonomy and intimacy together.
 Key qualities:

-When connection is true, you feel more grounded, more real, and more open—not more frantic, performative, or tense.
+When connection is true, we feel more grounded, more real, more open—not frantic, performative, or tense.
 There's space for two realities, not just merging into one.

 Connection and Repair

 Repair requires both people to show up.
-Someone has to reach out.
-Someone has to receive.
+Someone reaches out.
+Someone receives.
 Small risks to reconnect strengthen the bond and restore trust.

 Cultivating Connection